jfreboud/jfreboud.github.io/_posts/2021-08-09-loss-function.markdown

 the $ model $ will affect the $ loss $ final value.
 We will see why this is interesting in a [later article]({% post_url 2021-08-19-weights %}).

-More practically we will keep in mind that applying the $ derivative $ operator on $ f $ according to $ X $, gives us a new function for which we can compute an explicit formula:
+More practically we will keep in mind that applying the $ derivative $ operator on $ f $ according to $ X $ gives a new function for which we can compute an explicit formula:

 $$
 \begin{align}